Mianlex/ASE-phonopy-Interface/README.md

 You will need to install the ASE and phonopy package first.

 Run the code block in ASE_phonopy_Example.ipynb and you will get the results.
+You can find each files in different directories when you run the code.

 The ensemble code in script EMT_QHA.py, so that you are able to run QHA in one script and run a lot of tests.